 One of our recently published blogs discussed best Facebook practices to generate leads.
 As our name suggests, we believe strongly in lead generation.
-Generating real estate leads is the cornerstone of any healthy business.
+Generating real estate seller leads is the cornerstone of any healthy business.

-However, just generating leads won’t lead to converting those leads into customers and then turning those customers into sales.
+However, just generating real estate leads won’t lead to converting those leads into customers and then turning those customers into sales.
 In other words, our return on investment won’t be any better if all we do is churn leads day in and day out.
 We must manage our leads, put them in specific categories, and then, once that’s been accomplished, track our real estate agent leads.

 The process might sound difficult.
 If our goal is to generate as many leads as possible, to continually fill our pipeline with prospects, cold, warm, and hot, how can we possibly track all those prospects?

 There are three ways to track leads.
 All three have their positives and negatives.
 Although intimidating, it’s necessary for us to consider utilizing all three methods in some way because all three methods are unique to their specific lead generation process.

 Below is an in depth look at all three methods.
 Keep in mind while your reading that this isn’t something real estate agents can decide to do or not do.
 Tracking leads isn’t a decision.
 It’s a necessity.
 Real estate agents must track all leads, so pay attention to what you’re reading here about the three methods and try to incorporate all of it, in some way.

 3 Ways to Keep Track of Real Estate Agent Leads

 There are several ways real estate agents can manually track their leads.

 The most obvious way is to put leads into an excel file that they keep on their desktops, laptops, tablets, or smartphones.